 Description Of The House And Museum On The North Side Of Lincoln’s Inn Fields, The Residence Of Sir John Soane. bound with Description De La Maison Et Du Musée ...
 Du Chevalier Soane.

 Large 4to.
-(372 284 mm) ‘Bound by J. Smith 49 Longacre’, London, in contemporary full dark purple calf, lightly rubbed and time-darkened, decorated in gilt- and blind stamp, the extremities rubbed, the lower corner of the rear board expertly re-cornered, gilt turn-ins, a.e.g.; 1f. blank, xiv, 109, pp., mezzotint portrait frontispiece of Soane, and 38 outline engraved, etched, lithographed or zincographed plates (numbered I-XXXVIII), 11 etched or woodcut vignettes, head- and tail-pieces; xiv, 103, pp., f., blank; occasional light offsetting, small diagonal crease to the lower corner of some leaves.
+(372 284 mm) ‘Bound by J. Smith 49 Longacre’, London, in contemporary full dark purple calf, lightly rubbed and time-darkened, decorated in gilt- and blind stamp, the extremities rubbed, the lower corner of the rear board expertly re-cornered, gilt turn-ins, a.e.g.; 1f. blank, xiv, 109, pp., mezzotint portrait frontispiece of Soane, and 38 outline engraved, etched, lithographed or zincographed plates (numbered I-XXXVIII), 11 etched or woodcut vignettes, head- and tail-pieces; xiv, 103, pp., f., blank; occasional light offsetting, old water stain to the lower corner of the rear pastedown and the final pages, with small loss to the lower corner of the rear endpaper, short, shallow diagonal crease to the tip of the lower corner of the leaves.

 An extensively illustrated description of Sir John Soane’s house and its vast collection of antiquities, paintings, and sculpture The text is an expanded version of that which had first appeared in John Britton’s The union of architecture, sculpture, and painting, published in 1827, and two earlier editions of the Description published respectively in 1830 and 1835.
 The ‘Graphic Illustrations and Incidental Details’ are by Barbara Hofland.